At a glance: Democratic presidential primary results and state delegate counts

 New in 2020, this global primary allows Democrats living abroad, including many who relocated permanently or work for the U.S. State Department, to participate in voting that ended on Tuesday.
 Democrats could either vote at hundreds of voting centers around the world between March 3 and Tuesday, or send in ballots by midnight PST (0700 GMT on Wednesday).

-(Reporting by Joseph Ax in New York and Ginger Gibson in Washington; Editing by Colleen Jenkins, Peter Cooney and Sonya Hepinstall)
+(Reporting by Joseph Ax in New York and Ginger Gibson in Washington; Editing by Sonya Hepinstall and Richard Pullin)